tomcritchlow/tomcritchlow.github.io/_posts/2017-07-13-the-consultants-grain.md

 ## The Consultant Has Bias Too

 Which brings me to the title of this piece.

+You're hired to change their company in a way they've so far been unable to change •and you approach with your own ideas of what should be changed•.

+Oh.

+Truly effective consulting aims to remove any bias from the consultant.
+Do I believe content can be an effective tool?
+Yes.
+Do I believe exposing more information about the company to the public is usually a good thing?
+Yes.
+Are these always what the client needs?
+No way.

 Being a consultant is, in essence, an exercise in effecting change.
 Clients hire me to make some kind of change within their business.
 And, b